fastbootstrap/docs/content/components/navbar/index.md

 ---
 layout: docs
 title: Navbar
-description: "Navbars are allows users quickly navigate the entire content of a product or a section of the application."
+description: "Navbars allow users to quickly navigate the entire content of a product or a section of the application."
 toc: true
 group: navigation
 menu: